-Requiescat In Pace?Today these words are replaced by the phrase “rest in peace”.
+Today these words are replaced by the phrase “rest in peace”.
 Wikipedia speaks of this as well, saying “Th[is] phrase was not found on tombstones before the eighth century.”
 Even though he sleeps in peace, was apparently replaced by rest in peace, the two expressions are not identical in meaning.
 The difference reflects a change in understanding of the condition of the dead by many mainstream churches.

 Peace is referred to in both phrases.
-The important words here discussed are sleep and rest.
-Sleep is a condition of unconsciousness to the events around us.
-It is a temporary state.
-If one is merely sleeping, he can wake from sleep.
-Rest, on the other hand, requires no unconsciousness.
-One can rest while remaining very much awake.
+The words on which we will focus our attention are sleep and rest.
+Sleep is a condition of unawareness to the events around us.
+It is temporary.
+If one merely sleeps, he can awaken.
+Rest, on the other hand, requires no loss of consciousness.
+One can rest even if wide awake.

-Mainstream Churches After ChristMainstream churches espouse belief in an immortal soul, that is, that no human ever completely dies, but is transformed by releasing a living spirit at death of the body, destined for heavenly life.
-The person lives on without losing conscious existence.
-What about those who benefited from the teachings of Jesus Christ while he was yet alive?
+Mainstream churches espouse belief in an immortal soul, that is, that no human ever completely dies, but is transformed by releasing a living spirit at death of the body, destined for heavenly life.
+The person lives on in conscious existence.
+How does this compare with the teachings Jesus Christ imparted to his followers during his lifetime?

 First century Christians were aware they would not only die, but they would be completely unconscious.
 In fact, they would no longer exist, except in God’s memory.
-But after the passage of many years, they would be raised up to spirit life.
+But after the passage of many years, they would ‘stand up’, be raised again, to spirit life.
 Though they would remain at peace, resurrected Christians who had received the call to heaven would definitely not rest.
 They would be excited to take on their new assignment, their new responsibilities.

-Other Christians, though not chosen to serve in heaven, would likewise excited to take on their new assignments right here on earth.
+Other Christians, though not chosen to serve in heaven, would likewise be excited to take on their new assignments right here on earth.
 One of the first assignments is to teach those resurrected along with them who never knew the truths found in the Bible.